Aayirathil Oruvan (2010 film): Plot

-In 1279 A.D., the downfall of the Chola dynasty seems imminent as the Pandyas drive the Chola people out of their kingdom in southern India.
+In 1279 AD., the downfall of the Chola dynasty seems like as the Pandyas drive the Chola people out of their kingdom in southern India.
 To escape them and save the life of his successor, the Chola emperor sends his son, his royal advisor (Raja Guru), and the remaining Chola people to a secret territory.
 The refugees take along an idol sacred to the Pandyas, angering them.
 To capture the escaped Cholas and the stolen idol, the Pandyas extend their invasion to unexplored territories, but are unable to find them.

 Centuries later, in 2008, Indian archaeologists are searching for the secret land of the lost Chola group using clues left by the ancient Pandyan warriors, but the searchers always disappear.
 After the sudden disappearance of archaeologist Chandramouli, the government organizes a search expedition led by the cruel and arrogant officer Anitha to find him and what became of the Cholas.
 She is assisted by a detachment of the Indian army led by Ravisekharan.
 They recruit Chandramouli's estranged daughter, the aloof and quiet archaeologist Lavanya.
 She supplies crucial documents about the Chola dynasty prepared by her father, which contain route information.
 Anitha also employs a group of porters headed by Muthu, who she and the army continually ill-treat.

 The expedition arrives at an island called Min-gua, on the borders of Vietnam, Thailand, and Malaysia.
 There they face seven traps set by the Cholas: sea creatures, which they flee from; cannibals, who cannot eat them as long as they do not look them in the face; warriors whose land they invade and who they brutally kill; snakes; hunger; quicksand; and a village.
 Many porters and soldiers die, Anitha forcing the porters, who she had not warned of the dangers, to carry on and emotionally manipulating Muthu into not retreating by insulting his masculinity.

 Muthu, Anitha and Lavanya then become separated from the others.
 They reach a ruined village, where they realize that someone is following them.
 Under the influence of black magic, they are almost driven mad, and surrender to the follower, who reveals himself as the aged Raja Guru, the royal advisor who was sent away 800 years ago.
 The Chola people have become an ethnically isolated primitive Tamil group ruled by Rajendra Chola III.
 They are living in poverty and suffering from drought while awaiting the arrival of the messenger who, it is foretold, will lead them back to their motherland of Thanjavur.
-When Muthu, Anitha, and Lavanya strip in front of themselves in front of the Raja Guru, a tattoo of a tiger is revealed on Muthu's back.
+When Muthu, Anitha, and Lavanya strip themselves in front of the Raja Guru, a tattoo of a tiger is revealed on Muthu's back.